Read This First

 Prompt 4: What are other problems that a degree of faith in something that exceeds the degree of the evidence for that thing might generate?
 Pull examples related to professional occupations if possible.

-The section turns on Facilitates Dialogue Between Different Worldviews.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Facilitates Dialogue Between Different Worldviews in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-By this point in the page, the earlier responses have already put religious individuals sometimes attempt to equivocate between religious faith in motion.
-This final prompt gathers that pressure into a closing judgment rather than a disconnected last answer.
+The earlier sections should already have put religious individuals sometimes attempt to equivocate between religious faith in motion.
+The last prompt should gather that pressure into a closing judgment rather than tagging on an answer that never quite joins the rest.

 This section should give the reader a usable epistemic lever: what would support the central claim, what would count against it, and what would make suspension of judgment more rational than either assent or denial.
 The point is not to make Faith tidy; it is to help the reader notice the difference between having a belief, having a reason, and having enough reason.